Dozens of drinks and nutritional supplements recalled over possible contamination

 “Preliminary root cause analysis shows that the products did not meet commercial sterility specifications,” the recall stated.

 Lyons Magnus said that no illness or complaints had been made or reported.
-People who bought the products should thrown them away or return them to get a refund.
+People who bought the products should throw them away or return them to get a refund.

 The US Centers for Disease Control and Prevention says that Cronobacter is a bacteria that can be found in dry goods and sewer water.